Vladykkk/Vladykkk/README.md

 ### Hi, I'm Vladyslav 👋

 I'm a front-end developer with more than 3 years of experience.
-I like to learning and practicing new technologies, also trying to use AI in working routine.
-In a free time I like to working out in the gym 💪, and hiking in mountains 🏔️.
+I like to learn and practice new technologies, and also try to incorporate AI into my work routine.
+In my free time, I want to work out in the gym 💪, and go hiking in the mountains 🏔️.

-📫Reach me out!
+📫Reach out!

 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](https://www.linkedin.com/in/vladyslav-rybak/)
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://www.instagram.com/vladyslavrybak/)